awayken/miles.ink/src/posts/2021-01-23-no-story-to-tell-fcbc-sioux-falls.md

     - fcbc
 ---

-"No Story To Tell" is now available at <a href="https://www.fullcirclebookcoop.com/">Full Circle Book Co-op in downtown Sioux Falls</a>.
+"No Story To Tell" is now available at <a href="https://www.fullcirclebookcoop.com/" target="_blank" rel="noopener">Full Circle Book Co-op in downtown Sioux Falls</a>.
 I listed it a little higher than at Amazon, but this way you can support a local author <em>and</em> a local shoppe when purchasing from them.
 Think of the karma!
 (Yes, this is practically the same paragraph as the Zanbroz post!)

 <!--more-->